 ||Big keys are accessed at random and are sensitive to latency.|

 Select instances based on specifications

-When you create a hybrid-storage instance of ApsaraDB for Redis Enhanced Edition (Tair), you must specify the memory and disk capacity.
-The memory capacity specifies the maximum amount of hot data that can be stored and the disk capacity specifies the total amount of data that can be stored.
-ApsaraDB for Redis allocates CPU resources to the instance based on the specified memory and disk capacity.
-For example, if you specify a master-replica instance that has 64 GB of memory and 256 GB of disk capacity, the instance can store up to 256 GB of data and can cache 64 GB of data in memory.
+When you create a hybrid-storage instance of ApsaraDB for Redis Enhanced Edition (Tair), you must specify the memory capacity and the disk capacity.
+The memory capacity determines the maximum amount of hot data that can be stored and the disk capacity determines the total amount of data that can be stored.
+ApsaraDB for Redis allocates CPU resources to the instance based on the specified memory capacity and disk capacity.
+For example, if you select a master-replica instance that has 64 GB of memory and 256 GB of disk capacity, the instance can store up to 256 GB of data and can cache 64 GB of data in memory.

 For more information, see Overview.